 - Attaining a better understanding of yourself

 Some athletes are naturally mentally tough.
 However, anyone can face challenging situations in life and sport, and while you may have successfully navigated through other difficulties you have faced, there is nothing wrong with seeking out extra help when you need it.
 Mental skills can also help you to acquire sports skills faster or maintain your high level of performance.
+Mental toughness is the term used to define a personality trait that determines how people deal with challenges, stressors, and pressure independent of existing circumstances.
+Mental Training can help you to develop mental toughness if you do not have it.

 Athletes have different motivations to seek mental training, sometimes they are seeking for encouragement or skills to get them through difficult periods, and usually, improvements in performance is the main reason.
 However, mental skills alone will not turn an average athlete into a superstar athlete.
 The quality and quantity of training also influence athletic performance.
 Mental training and Biofeedback do not replace physical training; it complements.